Health Benefits of Pineapple

 A 100 g fruit provides about 50 calories, equivalent to an apple.
 It contains no saturated fats or cholesterol, however, it is a rich source of soluble and insoluble dietary fiber like pectin.

-Pineapples contains a proteolytic enzyme bromelain that digests food by breaking down protein.
-Bromelain also has anti-inflammatory, anti-clotting and anti-cancer properties.
+Pineapples contain proteolytic enzyme bromelain that digests food by breaking down protein.
+Bromelain also has anti-inflammatory, anti-clotting, and anti-cancer properties.
 Studies have shown that regular pineapple consumption helps fight against arthritis, acute sinusitis, sore throat, indigestion and improves the function of the kidneys.

 Pineapples also contain small amounts of Vitamin A (provides 58 IU per 100 g) and beta-carotene.
 These compounds are known to have antioxidant properties.
-Vitamin A is also required for maintaining healthy mucus membranes, skin and is essential for vision.
-Studies have suggested that consumption of natural fruits rich in flavonoids provide a group of plant metabolites with health benefits through cell signalling pathways and antioxidant effects.
-These metabolites are found in pineapples and helps the human body protect itself from lung and oral cavity cancers.
+Vitamin A is also required for maintaining healthy mucus membranes, skin, and is essential for vision.
+Studies have suggested that consumption of natural fruits rich in flavonoids provides a group of plant metabolites with health benefits through cell signaling pathways and antioxidant effects.
+These metabolites are found in pineapples and help the human body protect itself from lung and oral cavity cancers.